One of the biggest obstacles every land investor has to wrestle with is how to find the “market value” of vacant land.

 - Think of this as the “common sense” approach… what was your first impression when you saw this property?
 Did anything about it look interesting, desirable, appealing or attractive?
 Be honest – is there anything sexy about it?
 Will it catch anyone's interest?
 Are you looking at a gorgeous, wooded, mountainside lot – or is it a dry, barren, hostile wasteland?
 If you go through the effort of creating a great property listing, how beautiful will you be able to make this property look?
 Can you give buyers an offer they can't refuse?

-What kinds of holdings costs are associated with this property?
+What are the holding costs associated with the property?

-- Suppose you buy this property and you can't sell it immediately.
+- Suppose you buy a parcel of land and you aren't able to re-sell it immediately.
 What if you have to hang onto it for 6 months?
 12 months?
 2 years?
 If you're forced to hold onto this property for longer than you want to, how much will it cost you (e.g. – property taxes, associates fees, assessments, etc.)?
 Can you afford it?
 Is it worth the risk?

 - You'll always want to verify that the property has road access or some kind of legal easement so that people can actually get to it.
 If it doesn't have any access (and believe me, there are a surprising number of vacant lots that don't), your property might as well be on the moon.
 Make sure the property has legal access – or walk away.